noahehall/theBookOfNoah/languages/javascript/javascript.md

   - each Then is also asynchronous, so you can return a promise from a then, and the next then will only execute when the new promise is settled
   - the `.catch()` chain is just sugar for `then(successFunction, errorFunction)`
   - promise rejections skip forward to the next then() with a rejection callback or catch chain
+  - rejections happen when a promise is
+    - explicitly rejected
-  - rejections happen when a promise is explicitly rejected, or implicetly if an error is thrown in the constructor callback
+    - implicetly if an error is thrown in the constructor callback
     - thus, its best to do all your promise-related work inside the promise constructor callback, so errors are automatically caught and become rejections
-  - you can combine generators and promises to write async code that looks like and easy to follow like sync code
+  - combine generators and promises to write async code that looks like sync code

 #### async await

 - basics
-  - allow you to write promise-based code as if it were syncrhonous, but without blocking the main thread
+  - allow you to write promise-based code as if it were synchronous, but without blocking the main thread
   - Note that `await` may only be used in functions prepended with the `async` keyword
+    - or in newer js runtimes with top level await
   - await suspends execution of the local scope, not the global scope (unless your env has top-level await enabled)
     - enables try catch for errors that may occur
   - suspends execution in your context until the promise settles